blehnen/DotNetWorkQueue/README.md

 Building the source
 ---------------------

-You'll need VS2019 (any version) and you'll also need to install the dot net core 2.0 SDK
+You'll need VS2022 (any version) and you'll also need to install the dot net core 2.0/6.0 SDKs

 All references are either in NuGet or the \lib folder - building from Visual studio should restore any needed files.

 License
 --------
-Copyright � 2015-2021 Brian Lehnen
+Copyright � 2015-2022 Brian Lehnen

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by